hpc4cmb/toast/docs/docs/install.md

 Then install TOAST to that virtualenv

     cd toast
+    pip install -v .

+If you want to install TOAST in editable mode, make sure you have some build dependencies installed persistently in your environment:

+    pip install scikit-build-core pybind11 cmake ninja

+Then editable mode should work:

+    cd toast
-    pip install -v . # Optionally use '-e' for editable install
+    pip install -v -e .

 #### Optional:  Beam Convolution with Conviqt